SiddharthaBhattacharjee/100Days-of-Code/logs.md

 Today, I taught my friends the basics of Android Studio, and while doing so, I created a simple pelindrome checker app to give them the walkthrough of how to make android apps.💻<br>
 I coded for <b>2 hours 20 mins</b> making the app and explaining the concepts.🕐<br>
 Link to Today's Work : [Day81 Work](https://github.com/SiddharthaBhattacharjee/PelindromeApp/commit/bd887a5b78be8726aa3f812d6e6d247450ec97c2)

+## <u>Day 82; April 21th 2022 **Thursday** : </u>
+Today, I continued the C++ course, completed the topic new & delete keyword in pointers, array using pointers, pointer to objects, array of objects and this pointer
+✍️<br>
+Solved Practice problems from each topics of today.💻<br>
+I worked for <b>2 hours</b> out of which around 1 hour went toward studying the topics and making notes and the rest towards solving  the problems.🕐<br>
+Link to Today's Work : [Day82 Work](https://github.com/SiddharthaBhattacharjee/C-_Course_Practice_Learning/commit/76bfe00b231012e75342cfa7c6abcdf9fbcfd125)